MarcinCichy/bin2txt_converter/README.md

-It is program to convert binary information to text, and vice versa.
+It is a program to convert binary information to text and vice versa.
+Binary data should be formatted as 8 bits separated by spaces or one continuous string.
+Tkinter was used to create the program.